-When starting out as a user researcher, I struggled so much in the analysis phase of my projects.
+When I started researching, I struggled so much in the analysis phase of my projects.
 Analysis was like this veiled mystical journey where one entered with data and magically came out the other side with stunningly actionable and valuable insights.